-- The opportunity to develop professional and personal connections with other NPs from around the world
+- The opportunity to develop professional and personal connections with other archivists from around the world

-- A bursary to participate in the annual ICA conference and networking opportunities
+- A bursary to participate in the ICA Congress and networking opportunities

 What is the commitment required?

-- Running a common session during the Conference with other bursary holders.
+- Run a common session during the Congress with other bursary holders.

-- Participating in communicating before and during the Conference on all appropriate media (Internet, Facebook, Twitter, etc.), in line with the ICA communication strategy.
+- Participate in communicating before and during the Congress on all appropriate media (Internet, Facebook, Twitter, etc.), in line with the ICA communication strategy.

-- Attending the New Professionals’ events and activities.
+- Attend the New Professionals’ events and activities.

-- Participating in and supporting the workshops as appropriate.
+- Participate in and support the workshops as appropriate.

-- Writing an article for the ICA website, FLASH or other appropriate publication as required.
+- Write an article for the ICA website, blog, FLASH or other appropriate publication as required.

-In the months before the Conference all members of the Programme will be in touch with the Coordinator for the New Professionals Programme, attend monthly online meetings, prepare the various aspects of their participation and communicate on social media.
+In the months before the Congress all members of the Programme will be in touch with the Coordinator for the New Professionals Programme, attend regular online meetings, prepare the various aspects of their participation and communicate on social media.

 What does the bursary cover?

-- The Conference fee.
+- The Congress registration fee.
 The bursary holders must register in time to benefit from the early bird registration fee or pay the difference in the fee.

-- The cost of travel to Adelaide and return home: public transport, train, economy flight ticket (lowest fare).
+- The cost of travel to Abu Dhabi and return home: public transport, train, economy flight ticket (lowest fare).
 Bursary holders are free to choose another option (different dates, different class, different flight plan), provided that they cover the fee difference.

-- Hotel nights for the time of their required presence in Adelaide.
+- Hotel nights for the time of their required presence in Abu Dhabi.
 The hotel will be selected by ICA in order for all bursary holders to stay in the same place.

-- €100 for subsistence expenses on site (meals outside of the Conference, transport).
+- €100 for subsistence expenses on-site (meals outside of the Congress, transport).

 Applicants should be aware that all costs must be paid by the bursary holders and then claimed back.